 - ensure we have a designated senior person for child protection who has received appropriate training and support for this role.
 They will receive training in inter-agency procedures that enables them to work in partnership with other agencies and gain the knowledge and skills needed to fulfil their responsibilities.
-Refresher training will be undertaken in accordance with statutory requirements and recommendations provided by Cumbria SCB; - ensure we have a nominated Governor who will liaise with the Local Authority appointed Designated Officer (DO) and partner agencies in the event of allegations of abuse made against the Head teacher. - maintain a high profile on child protection training for all staff; - ensure the training is appropriate to equip staff and others to carry out their responsibilities for child protection effectively.
-Suitable refresher training is undertaken on a regular basis; - ensure Child Protection arrangements are part of Induction procedures for all staff and volunteers.
-New staff and volunteers will receive and sign this Policy and procedures and are shown where they can access information and with whom to discuss any concerns; - ensure that relevant staff and others (where appropriate) complete the Childcare Disqualification self-declaration prior to appointment; - ensure every member of staff (including temporary, supply staff and volunteers) and member of the Governing Body knows the name of the Designated Safeguarding Lead responsible for child protection and their role; - ensure all staff and volunteers understand their responsibilities in being alert to the signs of neglect and abuse, both physical and emotional, and responsibility for referring any concerns to the designated senior person responsible for child protection; - ensure that parents have an understanding of the responsibility placed on the school and staff for child protection by setting out its obligations on the school website. - notify Cumbria Safeguarding Hub if there is an unexplained absence of a pupil who is on a Child Protection Plan; - develop effective links with relevant agencies which will lead to effective information sharing; - co-operate as required with enquiries regarding child protection matters including attendance at core group meetings, case conferences, contributing to reports and ensure cover enabling the relevant person to attend when needed; - keep written records of concerns about children, even where there is no need to refer the matter immediately; - ensure all records are kept securely; separate from the main pupil file, and in locked locations; - ensure procedures for dealing with allegations of abuse against staff members or volunteers are in accordance with Cumbria SCB guidelines and all staff are aware of them; - ensure safe recruitment practices are always followed and appropriate checks (Disclosure and Barring Service Checks) are carried out on new staff and volunteers who will work with children on a frequent or intensive basis.
+Refresher training will be undertaken in accordance with statutory requirements and recommendations provided by Cumbria SCB; - maintain a high profile on child protection training for all staff; - ensure the training is appropriate to equip staff and others to carry out their responsibilities for child protection effectively.
+Suitable updated training is undertaken on a regular basis; - ensure Child Protection arrangements are part of Induction procedures for all staff and volunteers.
+New staff and volunteers will receive and sign this Policy and procedures and are shown where they can access information and with whom to discuss any concerns; - ensure that relevant staff and others (where appropriate) complete the Childcare Disqualification selfdeclaration prior to appointment; - ensure every member of staff (including temporary, supply staff and volunteers) and member of the Governing Body knows the name of the Designated Safeguarding Lead and deputy(s) responsible for child protection and their role; - ensure all staff and volunteers understand their responsibilities in being alert to the signs of neglect and abuse, both physical and emotional, and responsibility for referring any concerns to the DSL or deputy DSL; - ensure that parents have an understanding of the responsibility placed on the school and staff for child protection by setting out its obligations on the school website/in the school prospectus; - notify Cumbria Safeguarding Hub if there is an unexplained absence of a pupil who is on a Child Protection Plan: - develop effective links with relevant agencies which will lead to effective information sharing; - co-operate as required with enquiries regarding child protection matters including attendance at core group meetings, case conferences, contributing to reports and ensure cover enabling the relevant person to attend when needed; - keep written records of concerns about children, even where there is no need to refer the matter immediately; - ensure all records are kept securely; separate from the main pupil file, and in locked locations; - ensure procedures for dealing with allegations of abuse against staff members or volunteers are in accordance with both Cumbria SCB and other statutory guidance and all staff are aware of them; - ensure safe recruitment practices are always followed and appropriate checks (Disclosure and Barring

+Service Checks) are carried out on new staff and volunteers who will work with children on a frequent or intensive basis.
 Frequent is defined as once per week or more; intensive is defined as 4 or more occasions in any 30 day period or overnight.
 Those volunteers who are not reasonably supervised will also require a Children's Barred List check;